-Russia seeks Trump's help to go after British activist
+Putin asks Trump to go after British activist

 The US leader's comments were "treasonous", former CIA chief John Brennan said.

-But Trump's acceptance of Putin's offer on Browder was also strange, not least since Browder has been a British national since 1998, when he gave up his US citizenship, meaning that Trump would either have to arrest Browder if he visited America, or put pressure on Britain to use its police for Putin to get his way.
+But Trump's acceptance of Putin's offer on Browder was likewise strange, not least because Browder is a British national since 1998, when he gave up his US citizenship, meaning that Trump would either have to arrest Browder if he visited America, or put pressure on Britain to extradite him in order for Putin to get his way.

-The fact Putin brought up 11-year old tax allegations at the Helsinki summit might also seem odd.
+The fact Putin brought up 11-year old tax issues at the Helsinki summit might also seem odd.

 Putin's thorn

-But Browder has become a thorn in Putin's side after he transformed his business into a London-based pressure group for Western sanctions on Russia.
+But Browder has become a thorn in Putin's side ear since he transformed his hedge fund into a London-based pressure group for Western sanctions on Russia.

-Browder's campaign has seen the the Baltic states, Canada, the UK, and the US impose visa bans and asset freezes on Russian officials deemed guilty of having murdered Browder's former lawyer, Sergei Magnitsky, as part of a mafia scam.
+Browder's campaign has seen the Baltic states, Canada, the UK, and the US impose visa bans and asset freezes on Russian officials deemed guilty of having murdered Browder's former lawyer, Sergei Magnitsky, as part of a mafia scam.

-It has also seen the US and several European countries seize millions of euros of illicit Russian funds, some of which went to Putin's close friends.
+It has also seen the US and some European countries seize millions of euros of illicit Russian funds, some of which trickled to Putin's close friends.

 Meanwhile, the fact the US has no jurisdiction on Browder does not mean Trump's words were harmless.

-They were likely to embolden Russia-friendly EU states, such as Cyprus, which had earlier attracted opprobrium for cooperating with Russia on Browder.
+They were likely to embolden Russia-friendly EU states, such as Cyprus, which had earlier attracted opprobrium for helping Russia to attack Browder.

-They might also embolden law enforcement officers in Europe, amid Russia's ongoing attempts to use Interpol, the international police agency, to get Browder extradited.
+They might also embolden law enforcement officers further afield in Europe, amid Russia's ongoing attempts to use Interpol, the international police agency, to get Browder extradited.

-The British campaigner already has to seek guarantees of safe passage whenever he travels in Europe, for instance to speak to Danish or Dutch MPs.
+The British campaigner already has to seek guarantees of safe passage whenever he leaves the UK, for instance to speak to Danish or Dutch MPs.

-He was briefly arrested in Spain in June when he went to speak to a Spanish anti-mafia prosecutor on the Magnitsky case.
+He was arrested in Spain in June when he tried to meet a Spanish anti-mafia prosecutor on the Magnitsky case.

-He was also briefly prevented from visiting the US in 2017 due to Interpol.
+He was also briefly prevented from visiting the US in 2017 due to Russia's Interpol intrigues.

-"I'm still working on getting the facts of how this [Spanish] arrest originated, but the timing of it right before my testimony to the prosecutor is highly suspicious," he told EUobserver at the time.
+"I'm still working on getting the facts of how this [Spanish] arrest originated, but the timing of it right before my testimony to the prosecutor was highly suspicious," Browder told EUobserver at the time.

 "Crazy day today as Putin wants to swap 12 Russian GRU [military intelligence] agents who hacked the US election for me," Browder tweeted on Monday.

-"He [Putin] has basically lost it, emotionally, because his own money in the West is now being seized," Browder told the New York Times.
+"He [Putin] has basically lost it, emotionally, because his own money in the West is now being seized," Browder told the New York Times, an American newspaper, the same day.

 "America is a rule-of-law country, and I think that the rule of law will protect me," he added.